 In other words, they introduce a controlled digital monetary environment.

-The introduction of a Digital Turkish Lira may:
+For foreign investors operating in Türkiye, the introduction of a Digital Turkish Lira may:

 At the same time, the legal nature of CBDCs may: